yanghuafang/anti-android-virus/README.md

 measured by.
 The code that follows is that design, so the thesis is the place to read *why* a scan is shaped the way it is.

-> **Status:** early.
-The engine scans, but nothing in the tree produces a
+> **Status:** research / educational.
+The bundled sample database only detects
-> signature database for it to load yet.
+> a synthetic sample produced by `sigtool`; it is not a real-world malware feed.

 ## The DEX front end